My Story

 You are looking for a coach who...

-Understands neurodivergent struggles first hand, is : empathetic, non-judgemental, honest & direct - "tell it like it is", encouraging, provides a lot of accountability & support, solutions oriented, invested in your success, knowledgable & has cultural sensitivity
+Understands neurodivergent struggles first hand, is : empathetic, non-judgemental, honest & direct - bold, encouraging, provides a lot of accountability & support, solutions oriented, invested in your success, knowledgable & has cultural sensitivity, non transactional...and most of all, believes in you (even when you are struggling to)

 Talks